 AFFILIATED PROPERTY MANAGER

-Since it is anticipated that the Company's properties will be managed and leased by Wells Management Company, Inc., an Affiliate of the Advisor, the Company will not have the benefit of independent property management.
+Since it is anticipated that the Company's properties will be managed and leased by the Management Company, an Affiliate of the Advisor, the Company will not have the benefit of independent property management.
 See "Management Compensation."

 AFFILIATED DEVELOPER